leiyangly/HapLongLINEr/README.md

 coordinates and the module outputs the corresponding L1 sequences.
 Additional FASTA files from other individuals can be provided and will be appended to the resulting FASTA.
+Currently, coordinate lookup is only available for the **hs1** reference genome.
+Queries on other references are not yet supported.

 Command:
 ```bash